-A basic tenet of the Feral lifestyle is that your staples should be pretty much paleo.
-If you use something at least every other day, it should be as freakin’ healthy as you can get it.
+A basic tenet of the sustainable food lifestyle is that your staples should be as freakin’ healthy as you can get it.
 Do you eat a lot of ketchup?
 Then you should either be a) buying a ketchup that is as natural, healthy, and componentially simple as you can find 1 or, b) you should be making your own ketchup.

 Can mayonnaise be a staple?
 That sounds really weird.
 It’s like saying I make mayonnaise soup, or eat mayonnaise sandwiches.
 But it really is one of my staples.
 I use it in a lot of stuff, as a binder for tuna salad or fish cakes, or as the base for a variety of sandwich spreads, or a coating for baked fish or chicken to keep it juicy and delicious.
 2 It is a vital building block in a veritable menagerie of foodstuffs.
 3